richardschoen/PythonOniLibrary/README.md

 **DLTSTDOUT** - This option insures that the STDOUT IFS temp files get cleaned up after processing.
 All IFS log files get created in the /tmp/mono directory.

-# Sample script to echo parms and test PYRUN if you need one
+# helloword.py sample Python script to echo parms and test PYRUN if you need one

 Enter the following statements into a Python file in the IFS.
 Name it **helloworld.py**